ic-cubesat/javascript101/presentation.md

 ---
 # Functions .small[(or *where things start to get interesting*)]

-Function definitions in javascript aren't all that different from other languages:
+* Function definitions in javascript aren't all that different from other languages:
+* Arguments are always optional (i.e. no "not enough arguments passed" errors), and can be of any type so **be careful**.

 ```javascript
 function square(num) {